dgholz/execcsslint/README.md

 ExecCSSLint
 ==========

 ExecCSSLint is a thin Ruby wrapper that uses ExecJS to execute [csslint].
+It is heavily inspired by Dean Strelau's [https://github.com/mintdigital/execjslint][ExecJSLint].

 Install
 -------